KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 Put the window names of all your games in the GameList.txt file

 Run IfOnlyIWasRightHanded.sh and follow the setup

+**The script will ask if you want to install key-mapper if it is not currently installed, the installer only works on Debian based systems, for other distros reference the [readme](https://github.com/sezanzeb/key-mapper#installation "readme")**

 ### Shebangs